vickynovlani/nops-docs/pages/ShareSave/C2E/nasg-onboarding.md

 {%include note.html content="you can use one key for multiple AWS accounts or stacks."%}

-### Step #2: Launch ASG Lambda Stack in the AWS Account ###
+### Step #2: Launch ASG Lambda Stack ###

 1. Navigate to Organization Settings → Integrations → ASG Lambda.
 2. Select the AWS account where you want to run the ASG Lambda Stack.
 3. Select Launch ASG Lambda Stack.
-You will be redirected to the Cloud formation stack in AWS consoleInput the API key that you created in step 1.2 into the Token field.
+You will be redirected to the Cloudformation stack within your AWS console.
+4. Input the API key that you created in step 1.2 into the Token field.
-4. Acknowledge the capabilities and create the stack.
+5. Acknowledge the capabilities and create the stack.
-5. After successful completion, return to the nOps platform and refresh the ASG Lambda page.
+6. After successful completion, return to the nOps platform and refresh the ASG Lambda page.
-6. You should see the updated version of Lambda, with the status showing a successful connection to the configured AWS account.
+7. You should see the updated version of Lambda, with the status showing a successful connection to the configured AWS account.

     ![](https://lh4.googleusercontent.com/FceplIGrl0w6n3omY6rnZsmTb-bcqWWQrKBdiglQtRQKY1GzcB1BbrYEU0_XfimiFp8rkTYnidIZVDEWbMkEZVQRru2AtNCE_hbDUUGBhaHs88vXCRlY10vlJK26VZ_iSLmq9q2ewGi8Un9BbcPNtqw)